tourhunter-com/help-tourhunter-com/_articles-en/how_to_cancel_a_session.md

 ![How_to_cancel_a_session1](/assets/images/how_to_cancel_a_session1.png)

-And then confirm your request by clicking on "Yes" button.
+And then confirm request by clicking on "Yes" button.

 ![How_to_cancel_a_session2](/assets/images/how_to_cancel_a_session2.png)

-You can also cancel the session from the tour setup.
+Сancel the session may be performed from the tour setup.
 Label "Cancelled" displays for the canceled session.

 ![How_to_cancel_a_session3](/assets/images/how_to_cancel_a_session3.png)